 Practice Makes Perfect

-Spend about 30 minutes to an hour perfecting your 15-second pitch, and then go practice in front of a mirror, your best friend, your spouse, or your pet.
+Spend about 30 minutes to an hour perfecting your elevator pitch, and then go practice in front of a mirror, your best friend, your spouse, or your pet.

 Try different intonations, reword tongue twisters, and smile when you speak.

 You want to sound relaxed and confident, not rehearsed.

 Not only is your 15-second pitch useful for face-to-face conversations, it’s also a great short spiel for your LinkedIn profile, your Twitter feed, in a response for quote (RFQ) email, or for phone conversations.

 What’s your pitch?